Freestyle Music Park: Suspicious fires

-On June 30, 2019, a debris/structure fire broke out at the former amusement park and a preliminary investigation by fire officials show that the two separate fires were not "of an accidental ignition."
-A witness told police that they saw smoke coming from the park and that they saw a group of people leaving the site and was able to provide police with a license number, but nobody has been arrested in connection to the case and police continue to investigate.
+On June 30, 2019, a debris/structure fire broke out at the former amusement park.
+A preliminary investigation by fire officials indicates that the two separate fires were not "of an accidental ignition."
+A witness told police that they saw smoke coming from the park and a group of people leaving the site.
+They were able to provide police with a license plate number, but no arrests in connection to the case have been made.
+Local police continue to investigate.

-On September 6, 2019, at 5:20 a.m., fire officials responded to a reported commercial structure fire, with the fire being in a former ticket booth area near where one of the parks entrances used to be and flames were visible upon arrival, but the fire was under control within about 30 minutes and there were no reported injuries.
-There currently are no indications that the fire was suspicious, and is currently under investigation.
+On September 6, 2019, at 5:20 a.m., fire officials responded to a reported commercial structure fire, located in the ticketing area near a former park entrance.
+Flames were visible upon arrival, but the fire was under control within about 30 minutes, with no reported injuries.
+There are no indications that the fire was suspicious, and the investigation is ongoing.

 Redevelopment

 On October 10, 2019, it was reported that Horry County received a rezoning application in which the property owner is requesting an update to the Planned Development District and to allow for additional uses on a portion of the site.
 The 112 acre property is currently zoned for only theme park use and possible uses for the property were to be presented during a planning and zoning workshop on November 7, where leaders would decide on what possible uses will be permitted at the former amusement park.
 The owner of the land confirmed the future development of the property will not include an amusement park.

 On June 24, 2021, it was announced that any chance of the former park site being redeveloped into an amusement area would all but disappear if Horry County officials approved a land use change request for the property.
 It was expected that the county planning commission would make a recommendation to expand the distribution district on the site to 125 acres, which would eliminate most of the amusement uses at what is now a former $400 million theme park.
 If the land change was approved, then 27 types of businesses would be allowed on the property ranging from vehicle and equipment maintenance to RV and boat storage or even wholesale and distribution.

 On July 9, 2021, it was announced that the following night the Horry County planning commission would approve the expansion of the Planned Development District, but that Horry County council would still need to approve the next step before the project could move forward.
 There are more than 30 possible uses, but an exact use had not been decided, though the developer indicated willingness to use it for a small packaging site or even using it for something transportation related.